mdelapenya/testcontainers-go/docs/modules/dapr.md

 - `context.Context`, the Go context.
 - `testcontainers.ContainerCustomizer`, a variadic argument for passing options.

+This entrypoint function will create:

+- a Dapr network in which the Dapr container and all its components will be attached.
+Default name is `dapr-network`.
+- a Dapr container.

 ### Container Options

 When starting the Dapr container, you can pass options in a variadic way to configure it.